MGleason1/PGN-Spy/ReadMe.txt

 Losing positions - positions where the player in question is losing by more than the undecided positions threshold but less than the losing positions threshold are included in this category.
 A player who cheats to try to save a lost position may have suspicious results in this category.

+Winning positions - positions where the player in question is ahead by more than the undecided positions threshold but less than the losing positions threshold are included in this category.

+Post-losing positions - all positions where neither side is ahead by more than the losing positions threshold and where the player in question has at an earlier point in the game been behind by more than the undecided positions threshold are included in this category.

 Positions - the number of positions included in this category.